wangshan/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In this phase, the collector requests aggregate shares from each aggregator and then locally combines them to yield a single, aggregate output.
-In particular, the collector asks the leader to collect and return the results for a given DAP task over a given time period.
+In particular, the collector asks the leader to collect and return the results for a given DAP task over a given batch selector.
 The aggregate shares are encrypted to the collector so that it can decrypt and combine them to yield the aggregate output.
 This entire process is composed of two interactions: